 With the recent passing of the new no-fault reform legislation, Sinas Dramis Law Firm helps injured people, their families, care providers, and the general public understand these vast and sweeping changes to Michigan’s auto insurance system.
 “Navigating the Chaos: The New No-Fault Legislation” is the product of their extensive work understanding the complex changes that went into immediate effect or will be going into effect in the months and years following the legislative overhaul.
-The “Michigan Auto No-Fault Law: Your Rights & Benefits” is a brochure that describes the law and the injured person’s rights and benefits prior to the 2019 no-fault reform.
+The “Protecting the Injured: A Summary Guide to the New Auto No-Fault Law” is a brochure that provides consumers, medical providers, and auto accident victims with useful information about the extensive rights and benefits available under Michigan’s new auto no-fault law.

 Auto No-Fault Basics